ARION

 “Not at all!”

 None of those involved with the embryo implantation efforts noticed the cougar standing just beyond the bed of the work truck containing more ewes.
 Ken Robeson nodded his approval at the turn of events.
-He had kept a covert eye on the Bonavitas, and although it had not been his plan to push them toward their duties, he was surprised that they had come around on their own – at least for now.
+He had kept a covert eye on the Bonavitas, and although it had not been his plan to make an additional push toward their duties, he was surprised that they had come around on their own – at least for now.

 With a private smile, he dropped to all fours and slipped away quietly.